1948 Cork Intermediate Hurling Championship

 The 1948 Cork Intermediate Hurling Championship was the 39th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
+The draw for the first round fixtures took place on 25 January 1948.
+The championship ran from 4 April to 26 September 1948.

 The final was played on 26 September 1948 at Fermoy Sportsfield, between Midleton and Shanballymore, in what was their first ever meeting in the final.
 Midleton won the match by 6–04 to 1–01 to claim their first ever championship title.